pallavimore27/Employee-Management-System/README.md

-📌 Employee Management System (EMS)
+📌 Employee Management System

 A full-stack Employee Management System built using React, Node.js, Express, and MongoDB.
-This application helps organizations manage employees, departments, leaves, and authentication efficiently with a clean UI and secure backend APIs.
+This application allows admins to manage employee records with secure authentication and a modern dashboard UI.

-🚀 Features
+🚀 Features (Only What Exists in Your Project)
-🔐 Authentication & Authorization
+🔐 Authentication

+User registration

-User registration and login
+User login

 JWT-based authentication

-Protected routes using middleware
+Protected API routes using middleware

-Role-based access (Admin/User)

 👨‍💼 Employee Management